 An important component of Hamilton's transportation network is an efficient system of goods and services movement, which helps attract and retain industries and business, thus contributing to the City's economy.
-The major goods movement facilities and corridors in Hamilton consists of provincial highways, the road network, rail, the John C. Munro Hamilton International Airport and the Port of Hamilton.
-The local goods movement network links to the wider inter-regional, inter-provincial, and inter-national goods movement network as shown in the Growth Plan for the Greater Golden Horseshoe and further detailed in the GGH Transportation Plan's Strategic Goods Movement Network and associated policy directions.
-Hamilton has access to a wide range of major goods movement facilities and corridors.
+The goods movement network in Hamilton consists of provincial highways, the road network, rail, the John C. Munro Hamilton International Airport and the Port of Hamilton.
+The local goods movement network links to the wider inter-regional, inter-provincial, and inter-national goods movement network as detailed in the Growth Plan for the Greater Golden Horseshoe.
+Hamilton has access to a wide range of goods movement facilities and corridors.
 These facilities and corridors form a network which contributes to making the City an ideal location for a "goods movement gateway".
-(OPA 167, MMAH Mod.
-29)

-- 4.6.1 The major goods movement facilities and corridors in Hamilton shall be maintained, protected and enhanced to support Hamilton's economic development strategy.
-(OPA 167) - 4.6.2 Major goods movement facilities and corridors include truck and rail transportation routes, the John C. Munro Hamilton International Airport, and the Port of Hamilton as shown on Appendix B Major Transportation Facilities and Routes, among others.
-Heavy truck traffic may be restricted to designated truck routes to minimize negative impacts of truck traffic on local roads and maximize safety for all road users.
-(OPA 167) - 4.6.3 The City shall prioritize the investment and development of major goods movement facilities and corridors, including inter-modal facilities, for the transfer of goods between rail, air, marine and truck modes of transportation in appropriate locations such as designated Employment Areas.
-(OPA 167) - 4.6.4 The City shall encourage the movement of goods to fully utilize John C. Munro International Airport and the Port of Hamilton, where feasible and in accordance with Sections C.4.8 Airport and C.4.9 Marine Network. - 4.6.5 Freight-intensive land uses that generate or require significant movement of goods shall be directed to lands designated Employment Area, and Commercial and Mixed Use on Schedule E-1 Urban Land Use Designations.
-(OPA 167)
+- 4.6.1 The goods movement network in Hamilton shall be maintained, protected and enhanced to support Hamilton's economic development strategy. - 4.6.2 Goods movement corridors include truck and rail transportation routes, the John C. Munro Hamilton International Airport, and the Port of Hamilton as shown on Appendix B - Major Transportation Facilities and Routes.
+Heavy truck traffic may be restricted to designated truck routes to minimize negative impacts of truck traffic on local roads. - 4.6.3 The City shall encourage the development of facilities, including inter-modal facilities, for the transfer of goods between rail, air, marine and truck modes of transportation in appropriate locations such as designated Employment Areas. - 4.6.4 The City shall encourage the movement of goods to fully utilize John C. Munro International Airport and the Port of Hamilton, where feasible and in accordance with Sections C.4.8 - Airport and C.4.9 - Marine Network. - 4.6.5 Land uses that generate or require significant movement of goods shall be directed to lands designated Employment Area, and Commercial and Mixed Use on Schedule E-1 - Urban Land Use Designations.